 Thomas More replaced him as chancellor.
 More ruthlessly persecuted Protestants.
 More also strongly opposed the proposed relaxation of the heresy laws.
 In 1530 a Protestant named Thomas Hitton was burned at Maidstone.
 Thomas More called him ‘the Devil’s stinking martyr’.
 However, More resigned in 1532 and he was replaced by Thomas Cromwell.

 Meanwhile, in 1527 Henry VIII began a relationship with Anne Boleyn.
 Henry was keen to get rid of Catherine and marry Anne.
 In 1529 Henry called the ‘Reformation Parliament’.
 Ties between England and Rome were cut one by one.
 Finally, he lost patience with the Pope and rejected his authority.
 In 1533 Henry VIII obtained a decree of nullity from Thomas Cranmer, Archbishop of Canterbury.
 (He had already secretly married Anne Boleyn).

+Anne gave birth to a daughter the future Queen Elizabeth I in 1533.
 However, Anne had two miscarriages.
-Henry tired of her and in April 1536 she was accused of committing adultery with 5 men, including her own brother.
+Henry was tired of her and in April 1536 she was accused of committing adultery with 5 men, including her brother.
 Anne and the five men were all executed in May 1536.
 Immediately afterward Henry VIII married Jane Seymour.

 Jane did give Henry VIII one son, Edward, but she died on 24 October 1537, leaving Henry devastated.